 Learn Law in a top medical community and vital legal center.

 Few cities can compare to Cleveland’s thriving healthcare industry, which boasts one of the largest concentrations of medical institutions and leaders in the nation.
 The medical focus of the region makes it an attractive destination for medical and legal professionals and a hub of leading-edge research and scholarship.

 The Center for Health Law and Policy at C|M|LAW offers two certificates in Health Law.

 In addition to students currently enrolled at Cleveland-Marshall College of Law, practicing attorneys and health professionals, including doctors, nurses, social workers and health care administrators, are eligible to receive the Health Care Compliance Certificate.
+On August 5, 2014 Cleveland Marshall College of Law received the University Program Accreditation from the Compliance Certification Board.
 In order to receive the Compliance Certificate, students must complete the 18 required credits with a minimum cumulative grade point average of 3.0.